70+ Unique Things To Do in California

 Swim in a Waterfall at Rainbow Pool in Groveland

-Along Highway 120 outside of Yosemite National Park is a natural pool and waterfall called Rainbow Pool.
+Along Highway 120, outside of Yosemite National Park, is a natural pool and waterfall called Rainbow Pool.
 It’s a great spot to visit on a hot day to cool off, admire the waterfall, and watch people jump off the top (I don’t recommend this!).
-It’s a peaceful spot even on busier days and is a nice stop on the way to or from Yosemite NP.

 Unique Things to Do in California - Rainbow Pool